 What You’ll Need

-- Shredded Chicken – this is a great way to use up leftover roast chicken.
+- Shredded Chicken – This is a great way to use up leftover roast chicken or an easy way to use rotisserie chicken.

 - Corn – I had some corn from this summer in the freezer that I used for this but canned (I look for no salt added) or frozen would be perfect.